Deijin27/wren-xsequence/docs.md

 ### addAll(sequence)

-Adds each of the items in the sequence to this
+Adds each of the items in the sequence to this container

 ### attribute(name)